**NEWS UPDATE Friday 10th May**

 We now finally have confirmation of the plans for the Arena, and it is, in fact, a Travelodge!

-There had been reports that it was going to be a Premier Inn and a few other things, but it is now confirmed as a Travelodge, with the artist’s impression below.
+There had been reports that it would be a Premier Inn and a few other things, but it is now confirmed as a Travelodge, with the artist’s impression below.

 __________ Earlier Post __________